kuzudb/kuzu-blog/src/content/post/2024-04-05-rdf-shacl-and-kuzu.md

 workflow and how you want to interface with the graph -- using SPARQL via RDFLib or Cypher via Kùzu.
 Under the hood, Kùzu's query processor will use its native structured property graph model to plan and optimize the query, so there are no negative performance implications when using Cypher.

+**Note**: You can also extend Kuzu's RDFGraphs with other property graphs, and query both your triples *and* the other property graphs with a uniform query language, Cypher.
+See Kùzu's [documentation](https://docs.kuzudb.com/rdf-graphs/rdfgraphs-overview#querying-of-regular-node-and-relationship-tables-and-rdfgraphs) page for more information.

 ## Conclusions